swcarpentry/2016-12-13-ttt-ucsf/README.md

 # workshop-template

-This repository is [Software Carpentry][swc-site] and [Data Carpentry][dc-site]'s template for creating websites for workshops.
+This repository is [Software Carpentry][swc-site] and [Data Carpentry][dc-site]'s template for creating websites for workshops

 1. Please *do not fork this repository directly on GitHub.*
     Instead, please use GitHub's importer following [the instructions below](#creating-a-repository)